 Machine Language Exercises

+Double Take?
 Practice typically leads to the right places.
 Programs bring code making and code breaking from the military into the civilian arena.
 They also may control what, how, where, when and by whom content is seen.

 How to Improve Reading

-A calm environment is needed for learning.
+Soapbox?
+Calm environments help learning.
 Task avoidance and disruptive behavior may result from stressful classroom drills.
 Groups with mixed learning styles are hard to manage and assess.
 Parents must be involved.

 Human Language Exercises

+In the Bag?
 Machines can help out.
 Automatic spell checkers, thesauruses and grammar checkers help improve the quality of writing and reading exercises online.
 All the while, users are building knowledge and skills.